pngwen/advent-2023/README.md

 string processing.
 I could rewrite it in a faster language, but then I am curious to see if the mighty strings will win out.

+**UPDATE**: The program completed its run on December 8th at 2:00 PM.
+It gave the right answer too, so my little Tcl program was able to solve this one via brute force in approximately 72 hours of continuous running.
+I didn't generate all of the arrays, and so that meant it really didn't have any memory issue.
+Great fun!

 # Day 6 - C++ Programming
 Today was super simple.
 My first attempt worked in both cases, where the hardest part was really switching my ints to long longs.
 Part 1 worked